 Biopsy, exploration and removal of foreign bodies and or polyps when undergoing a preventative colonoscopy have a copayment of \$0.
-Copayment for outpatient surgery or procedures done in a SDS facility will take the Preferred or Non-Preferred copay.
-If non-preventive Colonoscopies and endoscopies are performed during a visit, the corresponding Preferred or Non-
+If nonpreventive Colonoscopies and endoscopies are performed during visit, the Outpatient Services copayment applies.

-Services that are covered for you What you must pay when you get these services Requires prior-authorization (approval in advance) to be covered.
-Preferred Outpatient Services copayment applies.
-Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$40 copayment for each Medicare-covered individual/group therapy visit.
+Services that are covered for you What you must pay when you get these services (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Requires prior-authorization (approval in advance) to be covered.
+1 Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$15 copayment for each Medicare-covered individual/group therapy visit.
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Requires prior-authorization (approval in advance) to be covered over 20 visits per calendar year or if provided at an inpatient or skilled facility if skilled benefits have been exhausted. \$20 copayment for each Medicare-covered physical therapy, occupational therapy, and speech language therapy visit. \$20 copayment for each CORF visit.
-Outpatient substance abuse services Covered services include: Substance abuse services provided from a Medicare- participating provider or facility as allowed under applicable state laws for treatment of alcoholism and drug abuse in an outpatient setting if services are medically necessary.
-Coverage under Medicare Part B is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
-The coverage available for these services is subject to the same rules generally applicable to the coverage of outpatient hospital services. \$45 copayment for each Medicare-covered individual/group therapy visit.
+Requires prior-authorization (approval in advance) to be covered over 20 visits per calendar year or if provided at an inpatient or skilled facility if skilled benefits have been exhausted.
+CORF visit.

+What you must pay when you get these services Outpatient substance abuse services Covered services include: Substance abuse services provided from a Medicare- participating provider or facility as allowed under applicable state laws for treatment of alcoholism and drug abuse in an outpatient setting if services are medically necessary.
+Coverage under Medicare Part B is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of substance abuse on who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
+The coverage available for these services is subject to the same rules generally applicable to the coverage of outpatient hospital services. \$0 copayment for each Medicare-covered individual/group therapy visit.